 As time went on, I watched as the seeds of Love within me that You planted, my Beloved, began to grow into a forest of courage, strength and fidelity...

-To be blinded by fortune is indeed a curse.
-For it veils the Infinite Fountain of the kind of Fortune that has no opposite, and hidden deep and yet not so deep within this miasmic mesmerism, the glimmerings of You, of Me, dancing together to the Great Waltz of Ages past, present and future - all One, and all kissed with a divine fragrance of humility and majesty - simultaneously.
+To be blinded by fortune is indeed a curse, for it veils the Infinite Fountain of the kind of Fortune that has no opposite.
+And hidden deep and yet not so deep within this miasmic mesmerism, are the glimmerings of You, of Me, dancing together to the Great Waltz of Ages past, present and future - all One, and all kissed with a divine fragrance of humility and majesty - simultaneously.

 How can I See?
 How can I Be?
 The answer of course, contained within the question, loosing its formidable, unstoppable flow of a wisdom within the Unknowing.